 - Chocolate Slice and Bake Cookies – Before you start dipping, you need something to dip.
 These cookies are made from a basic butter cookie dough with lots of cocoa powder and a couple of egg yolks.

 - Melting Wafers – You can use proper chocolate (with cocoa butter) if you wish and are up on tempering, but melting wafers are quick, take out the guess work, and are tasty.

 - Peppermint Oil – Since the coating is made with just chocolate you need to be careful how you flavor it or the mixture may seize and get all lumpy.
 Flavored oils play nice with chocolate and since they are super concentrated you just need a teeny bit.

 - Candy Canes – You can use any peppermint flavored candy for the topping.
 However, small candy canes are very easy to crush into perfect cookie sprinkles.

 To make chocolate dipped cookies, first make chocolate slice and bake cookies.
-Once they are cool, melt chocolate candy wafers and add a small drop of peppermint oil.
-Then dip the cookies into the melted chocolate and place on a rack to cool and set.
+Once they are cool, melt candy wafers and add a small drop of peppermint oil.
+Then dip them into the melted chocolate and place on a rack to cool and set.

-Your first step is to make the chocolate cookies, since there is nothing to dip without them. 😉 I’ve done an entire post delving into all the details about making the cookies – photos, discussion about blooming cocoa, and tips.
-Since I don’t want to repeat all that info in two posts, I’m going to send you to the chocolate cookie post to read up if my more abbreviated how-to here is not enough.
+Your first step is to make the chocolate cookies, since there is nothing to dip without them. 😉 I’ve done an entire post delving into all the details about making them – photos, discussion about blooming cocoa, and tips.
+Since I don’t want to repeat all that info in two posts, I’m going to send you to the original cookie post to read up if my more abbreviated how-to here is not enough.